Ivi logo mobile

 3) I didn't get a title with my car.
 What is an Export Certificate?

 A - The export certificate is the Japanese equivalent of a title.
 Most states require a translated copy of the export certificate as it is mostly in Japanese.
+That, together with your customs documents and our paperwork, is normally what your DMV will use to issue a title.

 4) Can you help me with title and registration in California?

-A - Yes we will if we sell you the car.
-California has its own EPA called the ARB.
-Direct Import(or Gray Market) vehicles are vehicles, 1975 or newer, that were manufactured outside the United States for which the original manufacturer did not obtain California or Federal certification.
+Direct import (or gray market) vehicles are vehicles, 1975 or newer, that were manufactured outside the United States for which the original manufacturer did not obtain California or Federal certification.
 The EPA normally covers direct import vehicles under the ICI program, but if a vehicle is going to be registered in California, it needs to meet the California Direct Import requirements.

-Any vehicle 1975 or newer needs to meet these standards otherwise it is not legal to register it in California.
-A vehicle model year 1975 or older doesn't need a smog(in use test) in California.
-1975 would need to meet direct import requirements(FTP testing), but then would not need to be smogged after the initial direct import requirements are met.
-1974 or older non USA spec vehicles need to meet EPA requirements per 40CFR Title 85, Subpart P on the date of 11/15/1972.
+Any vehicle 1975 or newer needs to meet these standards, otherwise it is not legal to register it in California.
+A vehicle model year 1975 or older doesn't need a smog (in-use test) in California.
+1975 would need to meet direct import requirements (FTP testing), but then would not need to be smogged after the initial direct import requirements are met.
+1974 or older non-USA spec vehicles need to meet EPA requirements per 40CFR Title 85, Subpart P on the date of 11/15/1972.

 http://www.importavehicle.info/2014/12/california-certification-procedures-for.html